Cross Compilation and RPC¶

 cp cmake/config.cmake . sed -i "s/USE_OPENCL OFF/USE_OPENCL ON/" config.cmake make runtime -j4

-The following function shows how we run OpenCL kernel remotely
+The following function shows how we run an OpenCL kernel remotely

 This tutorial provides a walk through of cross compilation and RPC features in TVM.

-- Set up RPC server on the remote device.
+Set up an RPC server on the remote device.

-- Set up target device configuration to cross compile kernel on the local machine.
+Set up the target device configuration to cross compile the kernels on the local machine.

-- Upload and run the kernel remotely by RPC API.
+Upload and run the kernels remotely via the RPC API.